{{ summaryHeading }}

 Why does the preset not match my coffee label?

-Should energy drinks be counted only by caffeine milligrams?
+Can I count energy drinks only by caffeine milligrams?

-No. The calculator can count the entered caffeine milligrams, but Caution Notes also flags energy drinks because other ingredients and stimulant sources may matter during pregnancy.
+The calculator can count the entered caffeine amount, but Caution Notes also flags energy drink ingredients because guarana and other stimulant sources may matter during pregnancy.

-Why does the result say to check inputs?
+Why does the result say to check entries?

-The calculator checks for invalid entries such as negative milligrams, negative servings, serving counts above 20, or a missing custom limit.
-Correct those fields before using Allowance Ledger.
+The validation alert appears for invalid values such as negative milligrams, negative servings, serving counts above 20, caffeine per serving above 1000 mg, or a missing custom limit.
+Correct the listed field before using Allowance Ledger.

 Glossary: